Free Shipping over $150!

 While I do lay full blame on my dad for not being the father we always wanted and deserved, I know it was his own dysfunctional upbringing coupled with his toxic wife who are the root causes.
 Being estranged from my father for nearly 7 years now, I have slowly begun to enjoy Father’s Day.
 I no longer have to stand in the card aisle of Target riddled with sadness trying to find an appropriate card.
 Even at a young age, I was aware that I didn’t want to send him any cards that weren’t true and usually ended up buying a generic card that you could give to any father.

 My father aside though, I have started enjoying Father’s Day because I get to celebrate my amazing husband and the father of my kids who appreciate us and never make us question his love for us.
 I can now buy the cards for him from our kids that I always wished I could buy myself.
 I get another chance at Father’s Day through my kids eyes and it’s pretty magical.
 While I don’t have any desire in reconciling with my father, I have buried the anger and sadness I have for the idea of him.
 I find solace in the fact that my kids have an amazing father to always count on.
 My stepfather, who my mom married when I was a senior in high school, is a wonderful grandfather to my kids.
 So I have all I could really ask for.
-Father’s Day is finally the celebratory holiday I have always wanted, so that’s exactly what I’m tried to focus today.
+Father’s Day is finally the celebratory holiday I have always wanted, so that’s exactly what I’m trying to focus today.

 January 26, 2020